MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

 > [!NOTE]
 > With A SKUs, you can't access Power BI content with a FREE Power BI license.

 The table below describes the resources and limits of each SKU.
-To determine which capacity best fits your needs, see [Power BI Premium FAQ](../service-premium-faq.md).
+To determine which capacity best fits your needs, see the [which SKU should I purchase for my scenario](embedded-faq.md#Power-BI-now-offers-three-SKUs-for-embedding:-A-SKUs,-EM-SKUs,-and-P-SKUs.-Which-one-should-I-purchase-for-my-scenario) table.

 | Capacity Nodes | Total v-cores | Backend v-cores | RAM (GB) | Frontend v-cores | DirectQuery/Live Connection (per sec) | Model Refresh Parallelism |
 | --- | --- | --- | --- | --- | --- | --- |